kenika/multi-calendar-grid-card/README.md

 - **Local storage**: Week offset and scroll are namespaced by the set of entities to avoid collisions between cards.
 - **Accessibility**: Buttons have aria-labels; event dialog is keyboard‑dismissible.
 - **No `console.*`** in production builds (keeps ESLint clean).

 ---

-## Known issues in dev.12

-- In some themes, a **small vertical offset** may appear between the left time scale and the first grid line under the sticky headers.
-(Tracked and scheduled to fix by measuring header height and inserting an equal spacer in the time column.)

----